 The strongest correlation between sedimentation (both Total and Terrigenous) and SSY was at 2A, near the stream mouth where hydrodynamics are less influenced by Waves.
 The Spearman correlation coefficient was non-significant for terrigenous (Table 2), but when controlling for Waves, the significant p-value for SSY in the multiple regression indicated SSY was a strong control on terrigenous sedimentation in the Tube at 2A (Table 3).
-This suggests that complex hydrodynamic forcing and resuspension of locally available sediment at the more exposed sites on the northern reef are a strong control on sedimentation, and not simply a result of SSY.
+This suggests that complex hydrodynamic forcing and resuspension of locally available sediment at the more exposed sites on the northern reef are strong controls on sedimentation, and not simply a result of SSY.

+3.3 Comparison of sedimentation rates with thresholds for coral stress

+Explain figure 9.

 4. Discussion